nicksanford/branch2md/README.md

 **TODO: Add description**

+#TODO
+1. Make elixir tool useful i.e. give it a cli with the commands
+  - Extract all pull requests (raw dump)
+  - Extract all pull requests (processed)
+2. Figure out how to get ALL commits in the repo
+3. Confirm
+3. Be able to output all the shas of PR messages that can't be matched up
+4. Be able to produce, for any github repo, a check that by following the base_url of every PR, one is able to map each PR (or the vast majority of them) to the master branch.
+Basically reproduce what you have in the jupyter notebook in elixir.
+6. Speed up pull request pull

 ## Description
 This project takes the PR history of a github project and outputs a markdown file that describes the PR history of a given branch.